Toggle Menu

 Many medications only come in limited doses, making tapering off medication difficult.
 By working with compounding pharmacies, we can customize smaller dose reductions to ease withdrawal symptoms and support a smoother transition off psychiatric medications.

-SSRI’s: Zoloft (sertraline), Paxil (paroxetine), Celexa (citalopram), Lexapro (escitalopram), Prozac (fluoxetine)
+Zoloft (sertraline), Paxil (paroxetine), Celexa (citalopram), Lexapro (escitalopram), and Prozac (fluoxetine), can often be compounded.

-Benzodiazepines: Klonopin (clonazepam), Xanax (alprazolam), Ativan (lorazepam), Valium (diazepam)
+Our providers also help patients taper Klonopin (clonazepam), Xanax (alprazolam), Ativan (lorazepam), and Valium (diazepam) using gradual, individualized reduction schedules.

 For more resources on tapering off medication, visit our YouTube Channel with 100+ videos covering antidepressants, benzodiazepines like Valium, and sleep medications such as Ambien.
 Videos discuss tips on how to get off psych meds safely, with provider supervision, when appropriate.